jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Server List Filename

-Leave this field empty unless you need to run your Server as a [Directory](#3-directory)
+Leave this field empty unless you need to run your Server as a [Directory](#3-directory).
+When in use, this holds the list of registered Servers whilst restarting the Directory.
+This prevents the server list appearing "empty" until the Servers re-register.

 ### Delay panning